Youichi Imamura

-Youichi Imamura (今村陽一, Imamura Yôichi) is a Japanese professional drifting driver, currently serve as judge in Formula Drift Japan after stop competing in 2019.
+Youichi Imamura (今村陽一, Imamura Yôichi) is a Japanese professional drifting driver, currently serving as a judge in Formula Drift Japan after he stopped competing in 2019.

 He has always enjoyed driving, so drifting was a natural thing for him.
 His other passion is flowers as his parents ran a florist business and he has always helped them out.
 So he has always known that he would be a florist, when he is not drifting he is working in a florists in Yamanashi called Silky House.
 His favourite time of the week is when he and his wife drive out to collect stock, Sometimes he cannot make it as he is at a photo shoot or a D1 event, so he uses the internet to check up.